Skip Navigation

 4. Hallucinogens

-Describe current field and laboratory procedures used for measuring the concentration of alcohol in the bloodstream
+Describe current field and laboratory procedures used for measuring the level of impairment caused by consuming alcohol.

 • Through blood